 - 6 medium fresh mushrooms

-- In a large resealable plastic bag, combine the first 10 ingredients; add tuna.
-Seal bag and turn to coat; refrigerate for 30 minutes.
+- In a large bowl, combine the first 10 ingredients.
+Add tuna; turn to coat.
+Cover and refrigerate for 30 minutes.

 - Drain and discard marinade.
 On two metal or soaked wooden skewers, alternately thread tuna and vegetables.

-- Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+- Lightly oil the grill rack.
 Grill tuna, covered, or broil 4 in. from the heat for 12-16 minutes for medium-rare or until slightly pink in the center, turning occasionally.
 Yield: 2 servings.

 Originally published as Tuna and Tomato Kabobs in Healthy Cooking April/May 2009, p63